 - Whisk together the maple syrup, apple cider vinegar, salt and chili powder.

 - Pour over the pork.

 - Cook on low for 8 hours, or until pork is fall-apart tender.

 - Remove pork from slow cooker and place in a large bowl (reserve cooking liquid).
-Shred gently with two forks.
+Shred with two forks or an electric hand mixer.
 Toss with cooking liquid to taste (I used at least half of the cooking liquid).